‘This is the Growing’

-When I recall these situations, it always pops to my mind the film based on the novel Papillon, starring Steve McQueen.
+When I recall these situations, it always pops to my mind the film is based on the novel Papillon, starring Steve McQueen.
 To thank a leper who has given him a boat to help him flee, he shakes his hand.
 The leper, in a provocative way, asks him how he knew it was dry leprosy, the type that is not contagious.

 “I didn’t,” he answers.

 There are times when nothing seems to stop us from doing things.
-There is need to help, you help, there is need to thank, you thank, there is need to risk, you risk, because it is better to risk the needed gesture at the time than smearing forever the memory of a moment with limited and petty fears disguised as protection.
+There is a need to help, you help, there is a need to thank, you thank, there is need to risk, you risk, because it is better to risk the needed gesture at the time than smearing forever the memory of a moment with limited and petty fears disguised as protection.
 And it is curious.
 In all the times I have done this in my life, nothing has happened to me.